-A Discharger operating a vineyard may be required to enroll under a regional water board Irrigated Lands Regulatory Program (ILRP) WDRs order or conditional waiver of WDRs.
-Facilities that discharge winery process water to a vineyard must also apply for coverage under this General Order for the land application activities at the vineyard.
+A Discharger irrigating a commercial crop (e.g., a vineyard, row crop, orchard) may be required to enroll under a regional water board Irrigated Lands Regulatory Program (ILRP) WDRs order or conditional waiver of WDRs.
+Dischargers may contact the appropriate regional water board to determine ILRP applicability.
+All facilities eligible for Tiers 1 to 4 that discharge winery waste to land must apply for coverage under this General Order whether or not the facility is enrolled in an ILRP.

 This General Order is not a National Pollutant Discharge Elimination System (NPDES) permit issued pursuant to the Federal Clean Water Act.
-For winery process water operations where stormwater discharges with the potential to enter a surface water of the United States, the Discharger is required to enroll under the statewide General Permit for Storm Water Discharges Associated with Industrial Activities, Order No. 2014-0057-DWQ, NPDES No. CAS000001 (Industrial General Permit) and/or future promulgations if the terms of the Industrial General Permit apply to the facility.
+Winery operations with the potential to discharge winery waste to a water of the United States may require coverage under an NPDES permit.
+Wineries with the potential to discharge stormwater to a surface water of the United States are also required to have coverage under the statewide General Permit for Storm Water Discharges Associated with Industrial Activities, Order No. 2014-0057-DWQ, NPDES No. CAS000001 (Industrial General Permit), the statewide General Permit for Storm Water Discharges Associated with Construction Activities, NPDES No. CAS000002 (Construction General Permit), and any future promulgations, if the terms of these permits apply to the facility.

 Process Water Characterization